skyway/skyway-js-sdk-doc/docs/en/sfuroom.md

 ### Event: `'data'`

-Received the data from remote peer in the room.
+Fired when received the data from a remote peer in the room.

 | Name | Type   | Description                                         |
 | ---- | ------ | --------------------------------------------------- |